-Reliable, well-written and professionally produced weightlifting training programs are now available on this website.
+Reliable, well-written and professionally produced Olympic Weightlifting programs are now available on this website.
 Training programs available cover experience levels from novice to advanced athletes.
 More programs are being added weekly to cover the needs of athletes preparing for competitions in as short as 4 weeks and as long as 15 weeks.
 Longer duration programs are phased, for example – Preparatory Phase, Competition Phase.
-The author is well acquainted with training theory in Olympic Weightlifting having been a devotee of the sport for 42 years as an athlete, coach, director of coaching and lead coach educator.

-You will not find a better deal anywhere on the Internet in terms of the number and variety of training programs that you can buy for very small dollars.
+You will not find a better deal for Olympic Weightlifting programs anywhere on the Internet in terms of the number and variety of training programs that you can buy for very small dollars.

 Find out more about Weightlifting Training Programs available

 Last night I had a pre-planned group conversation with athletes at the club after training.
 I am not entirely sure what was expected by the athletes but this session had been billed as an opportunity to discuss athlete responses to a club survey of opinions on training programs, coaching and factors that limit performance.